ebalo55/crabby/templates/php/README.md

 The WordPress webshell includes all the features of the template webshell, plus:

-- [x] Added stealthiness - hides itself from the plugin list once activated
+- [x] Added stealthiness - hides itself from the plugin list once activated.
-- [x] Deactivation bypass - hooks into the WordPress activation process to install a persistence mechanism into wp-config.php
+- [x] Deactivation bypass - hooks into the WordPress activation process to install a persistence mechanism into wp-config.php that allows the webshell to self reactivate after deactivation.
-- [x] User impersonation - allows the user to impersonate any user on the WordPress site
+- [x] User impersonation - allows to impersonate any user on the WordPress site.
+- [x] Administrator creation - allows to create a new administrator user on the WordPress site.
+- [x] Users spoofing - hides the created users from the WordPress user list and removes the users counter from the dashboard to reduce the chance of detection.

 ## Webshell Template